daczarne/legion/prompts.md

 ## p3

 Not yet.
 First let's talk about the inicialization of the graph.
 Usually, when creating a graph model one needs to add methods for `add_node()`, `delete_node()`, `add_edge()`, and `delete_edge()`.
 We clarily don't need the methods for adding and removing edges since we don't have that concept here.
 But what about the methods for creating nodes?
-We probably won't need one for removing nodes either given the natue of what we are doing.
+We probably won't need one for removing nodes either given the nature of what we are doing.

 ## p4